siberoloji/siberoloji.github.io/content/blog/2024-06-28-factorial-calculation-with-c-do-while-loop.md

 url: /factorial-calculation-with-c-do-while-loop/
 ---

-  In this example, we show how to calculate factorial using the do while loop.</p>
+  In this example, we show how to calculate factorial using the do while loop.

 <!-- wp:code -->